ArmandeCMCC/mexico/README.md

 ### Step 5: Threshold selection — the policy decision

 A calibrated probability by itself doesn't make a binary alert decision.
-We need a **threshold**: "alert if probability > T." The choice of T is a **policy decision**, not a statistical optimization:
+We need a **threshold**: "alert if probability > T." The choice of T is a **policy decision**, not a statistical optimisation:

 - **"We can handle at most 10 alerts per day"** → Pick T so that, on average, 10 municipalities per day exceed it.
 This yields T = 0.11 in our case.
 - **"We need at least 10% of alerts to be true outages"** → Pick T to achieve >= 10% precision.
 This yields T = 0.079.
-- **"Maximize overall balance between precision and recall"** → Pick T to maximize F1.
+- **"Maximise overall balance between precision and recall"** → Pick T to maximize F1.
 This yields T = 0.057, with more alerts but more catches.

 **Key insight:** The threshold is not "the model's decision" — it's the decision-maker's choice.
 The model provides calibrated risk estimates; the threshold converts them into alerts based on operational constraints.
 This is fundamentally different from top-K, where the decision rule (pick K per day) is baked into the evaluation.